 print("password starts with a lower case letter")

 Try adapting the code below so that it checks that the password contains a lower case letter, an upper case letter, and a number.
-To run the code in the browser, press Ctrl + Enter.
+You can adjust and run the code in the browser.